NSERC CGSD Scholar, EOAS Climate Emergency Committee member

-In addition to my current research, I have a background in acoustics, seismology, and signal processing.
+- Prior to arriving at UBC, my background was in acoustics, seismology, and signal processing.
 During my Master's degree I worked with members of the Alaska Volcano Observatory to understand and interpret the sound waves generated by explosive volcanic eruptions.
-I also worked as a consultant in oil and gas reservoir characterization, performing geophysical inversion of seismic and well-log data.

-I have experience as a teaching assistant across a wide range of earth sciences courses, including:
+I also have broad experience as a teaching assistant across a range of earth sciences courses, including: